ecobost/cnn4brca/log.md

 ### Questions
 1. Naming: Should I use loss or cost function?.
 	Answer: Loss

 2. How to obtain the small training images from the big images.
 Random sampling, crop without overlapping, with overlapping.?
 How to measure performance?.
 What are the labels?.
+	Answer: Patches not needed.
+Labels are 1 in lesion, 0 in no lesion.